-- Check your local laws and regulations around drone use – some areas particularly around airfields or populated areas do not appreciated drones flying around.
+- Check your local laws and regulations around drone use – some areas particularly around airfields or populated areas do not appreciate drones flying around.

 - Check the weather conditions – make sure the wind does not exceed your drone’s wind rating.
-Also take into account high wind will use up more of your drone’s battery life.
+Also, take into account that high wind will use up more of your drone’s battery life.